bguise987/c1-coding-exercise/README.md

 This will run the application on the command line and it will output the appropriate values.

+**NOTE:** If you experience issues at this point please ensure the following.
+- The jar has remained in the build/libs directory
+- The application.properties file is present and complete in the root directory for the git repository
+- You are running the jar from this same root directory of the repository.

 ## Don't want to track your donut purchases?
 To omit donut-related purchases from the data, edit the application.properties file and change the 'ignoreDonuts' property to true.
 Then, rerun the program as above.